Launch Termux via its application icon. A black terminal screen will appear with a bash shell prompt.

 [Optional] Configure Termux Settingsλ︎

-termux-reload-settings if any of the values are set (restarting Termux is not enough to load setting changes)
+termux.properties if values are changed (restarting Termux is not enough to load setting changes)

 The defaults are suitable for the majority of uses, although you may wish to consider: